Leonkeneddy86/Job-Search/README.md

 DB_USERNAME=root
 DB_PASSWORD=
 ```
  - Generate an App Key with this command
 ```
 php artisan key:generate
 ```
 - Execute migrations
 ```
 php artisan migrate:fresh
 php artisan migrate:fresh --seed
 ```
 - How to run the Laravel server
 ```
 php artisan serve
 ```

 - If you want to run all this in development environment run the following command
 ```
 npm run dev
 ```

-## API Reference
+## API Reference offers

 #### Get all items